 Breastfeeding works on a simple supply and demand principle.

-There may be times, however, that you feel that you need a boost this maybe during a baby’s growth spurt, If you are pumping at work or if your baby is unable to breastfeed.
+There may be times, however, that you feel that you need to increase breast milk supply fast, perhaps during a baby’s growth spurt, If you are pumping at work or if your baby is unable to breastfeed.

-Many foods are available which are known to help to gently increase breast milk naturally.
+Many foods are available which are known to help to increase breast milk naturally gently.

 Some of these lactogenic foods have been used for centuries in many different cultures to aid Breastmilk supply